cloudbees/jenkins-scalability-lab/README.md

 Testbed for measuring scalability of Jenkins.

 # Usage
+* For custom testcases, at the moment you may wish to create branches for your scenarios
 * To build everything and bring up the environmeent, go to the 'local' folder and run `./build-local.sh`
 * To shut all of the environment down and kill containers, run `./shutdown.sh` from this location (one level up from 'local')
     - Because of the use of a persistent volume, manual jenkins configuration will be retained between runs, but you can clear configuration with `docker volume rm jenkins_home`